LunalFresh/MetaMender/README.md

 # MetaMender

 **MetaMender** is a lightweight, AI-powered metadata enhancer for Jellyfin.
-It enriches your media library by rewriting short or missing overviews for music items using OpenAI — no servers, no Docker, no complexity.
+It enriches your media library by rewriting short or missing overviews for music items using your preferred language model — no servers, no Docker, no complexity.

 ---

 ## 🎯 What It Does

 - Scans your Jellyfin library for albums and artists with poor or missing descriptions
-- Uses OpenAI to generate high-quality, streaming-style summaries
+- Uses your configured model to generate high-quality, streaming-style summaries
 - Automatically applies changes through the Jellyfin API
 - Keeps a full log of changes with before/after text and token usage
 - Designed to be terminal-based and lightweight